The Science of Growing Your Portfolio

 Every property manager should know the occupancy rate of their portfolio at any given time.
 In a strong rental market, particularly in urban areas, occupancy rates should be around 95 to 96 percent at any given time.
 This might be lower in suburban or rural areas where rentals tend to be in lower demand.
 (But as we’ve seen in the last few years, that isn’t always the case.)

-According to The 2021 Industry Report by Buildium and NARPM, 45 percent of surveyed property managers across the country reported units that were staying vacant longer than normal.
+According to the 2025 Property Management Industry Report, dealing with longer vacancies is a top challenge that property managers across the country are facing.
 But, by August, that rate was decreasing, with just 28 percent reporting longer vacancies.

 That said, monitoring your occupancy rates is only as useful as your ability to compare your numbers with the market average.
 For instance, you may think that an 80 percent occupancy rate is good until you realize that nearby units are 90 percent occupied or more.